achuwilson/pydrake-manipulator-documentation/README.md

 ### **Drake IIWA Java Application**
  The Java application has to be compiled with the Kuka Sunrise Workbench and uploaded to the robot.
 The application opens an FRI connection to which the ```kuka_driver``` running on an external computer connects to.

+ The Java applications as well as the detailed documentation is available in [```drake-iiwa-driver```](https://github.com/RobotLocomotion/drake-iiwa-driver)
- There are two Java applications
+ There are two applications

   - DrakeFRIPositionDriver
   - DrakeFRITorqueDriver.

-  The DrakeFRIPositionDriver as the name  implies allows controlling the robot in position control mode, taking in joint position commands.
+  The DrakeFRIPositionDriver, as the name  implies allows controlling the robot in position control mode, taking in joint position commands.

   The DrakeFRITorqueDriver allows for the control of the robot in impedance control mode and takes in joint position as well as joint feedforward torque comands